Why does System Data take so much disk space on Mac?

 - Check if there are any large files in there and send them to Trash.

-This one may seem obvious, but emptying the Trash/Bin can significantly thin out the System Data volume on your Mac.
-The thing is that Trash/Bin usually becomes a graveyard of unnecessary files and apps even if you turn on the option of emptying it automatically.
+This one may seem obvious, but emptying the Trash/Bin can significantly reduce the System Data volume on your Mac.
+The Trash/Bin usually becomes a graveyard of unnecessary files and apps even if you turn on the option of emptying it automatically.

 You have several alternatives here: